James 2:14-26

 Q.1.
 How did James characterize genuine faith in Christ?
 What was his case for claiming that faith without accompanying works is dead? – (Jms.2:14-17)

-James made a demarcation between those who profess to have faith and those who actually possess it.
+James made a demarcation between those who profess to have faith and those who actually possess it (see Jms.2:14).
+Why?
+Because Jesus demanded no less.
 Genuine faith is more than mere words.
-It expresses itself in godly living and obedience to the New Commandment (Jn.13:34-35).
-James illustrated his claim by contrasting the verbalizing of blessing with actually meeting someone’s needs – Even so faith, if it has no works, is dead, being by itself (Jms.2:17).
+It expresses itself in godly living and obedience to the New Commandment (see Jn.13:34-35).
+James illustrated his claim by contrasting the verbalizing of blessing with actually meeting someone’s needs (see Jms.2:15-16).
+He declared – Even so faith, if it has no works, is dead, being by itself (Jms.2:17).

-James gave his thesis of faith this way – But someone may well say, “You have faith and I have works; show me your faith without the works, and I will show you my faith by my works.”
-(Jms.2:18).
-James stated that even the demons agree with orthodoxy, but that does not save them.
-Consequently, faith without works is useless (Jms.2:19-20).
-He went on to authenticate his thesis with the Biblical examples of Abraham and Rahab.
+James gave his thesis on faith this way – But someone may well say, “You have faith and I have works; show me your faith without the works, and I will show you my faith by my works” (Jms.2:18).
+James stated that even the demons agree with orthodoxy, but that does not save them (see Jms.2:19).
+Consequently, faith without works is useless (see Jms.2:19-20).
+He went on to authenticate his thesis with the biblical examples of Abraham and Rahab.
 Abraham was justified by faith.
-This reality was confirmed when he offered up his only son, Isaac (Jms.2:21-24).
-Similarly, Rahab was justified by works when, in faith, she protected the messengers of God (Jms.2:25).
+This reality was confirmed when he offered up his only son, Isaac.
+So James concludes – You see that a man is justified by works but not by faith alone (Jms.2:24 c.f.
+Jms.2:21-24).
+Similarly, Rahab was justified by works when, in faith, she protected the messengers of God (see Jms.2:25).
 Claims of faith and orthodoxy must be supported by practical action – For just as the body without the spirit is dead, so also faith without works is dead (Jms.2:26).